Frequently Asked Questions

 How much does the Program cost, and are scholarships available?

-Tuition is $1500.
-Scholarships are available.
-Anyone who needs assistance may receive a partial scholarship by writing a request explaining the need on the application.
-Payment plans are also available to anyone who requests them.
+Tuition is $1850.
+Partial scholarships are available.
+Anyone who needs assistance may receive a partial scholarship by writing a request explaining the need to ryan.coonerty@leadershipsantacruzcounty.org.
+We receive many requests for a limited amount of scholarship funds, so there is no guarantee a scholarship request will be granted.
+We do not offer full-ride scholarships.
+Payment plans are also available by request.

 How can I receive an application for Leadership Santa Cruz County?